UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 - Knights games have an average total of 60.8 points this season, 1.2 fewer than Friday's over/under.

-- The 57.1 PPG average total in Bulls games this season is 4.9 points fewer than this game's over/under.
+- In 2021, games involving the Bulls have averaged a total of 57.1 points, 4.9 fewer than this game's set over/under.

 UCF Stats and Trends

-- UCF has gone over the point total in 63.6% of its opportunities this year (seven times in 11 games with a set point total).

-- The Knights put up 33.5 points per game, comparable to the 36.3 per contest the Bulls surrender.
+- In UCF's 11 games this year, it has four wins against the spread.

-- UCF is 3-0 against the spread and 3-0 overall this season when the team scores more than 36.3 points.
+- UCF is 3-0 against the spread and 3-0 overall in games when it puts up more than 36.3 points.

 - This year, the Knights have 15 turnovers, two fewer than the Bulls have takeaways (17).